-15. According to interracial marriage statistics from 2019, 67% of Indians between the ages of 18-21 support interracial marriages in the country.
+15. When it comes to interracial marriage statistics, the census shows that 67% of Indians between 18-21 support interracial marriages.

-16. Interracial marriage statistics in South Korea reveal that there were 22,698 marriages between a South Korean and a foreigner in 2018.
+16. Interracial marriage statistics by race reveal that there are 22,698 mixed marriages in South Korea.

-According to marriage statistics by race from 2018, there were 16,608 South Korean men and 6,090 South Korean women who had a foreign spouse.
+These marriage statistics show that there were 16,608 South Korean men and 6,090 South Korean women who had a foreign spouse.
 According to data, South Korea is home to around 1.7 million foreigners and 795,000 multicultural family members.